-Glenn McGrath is the most successful fast bowler in the history of international cricket, with 563 wickets from his 124 Test appearances at the economical average of 21.64.
+McGrath remains one of the most successful fast bowlers in the history of international cricket, with 563 wickets from his 124 Test appearances at the economical average of 21.64.
 He took a further 381 wickets in his 250 one day internationals.
-He was Wisden cricketer of the year 1998, won the Alan Border Medal as Australia’s outstanding cricketer in 2000 and remained a formidable competitor to the end, being voted player of the series in the 2007 World Cup, his final international competition.
+He was named the Wisden Cricketer of the Year 1998, won the Alan Border Medal as Australia’s outstanding cricketer in 2000 and remained a formidable competitor to the end, being voted player of the series in the 2007 ICC World Cup, his final international competition.
 Post retirement he has set up the highly successful McGrath Foundation to raise awareness of breast cancer.

 Glenn McGrath was born in Dubbo, NSW on Feb 9, 1970 but the family then moved to Narromine were he began his cricket career.
 The lanky fast bowler attracted the attention of former Test great Doug Walters and moved to Sydney to play grade cricket with Sutherland.
 In 1992 he was selected for the NSW State team and after just eight first class matches was called up in November 1993 to make his Test debut against New Zealand.
 It was to be merely the first of 124 Test caps.
 Glenn McGrath was never an express bowler, but his accuracy and relentless pressure brought a steady flow of wickets and he was one of the stars who kept Australia at the pinnacle of world cricket for much of the 90s and early 2000s.

 Bowling Average 21.64

 His batting was pursued with the same enthusiasm but less success, with 641 runs in total for an average of 7.36.